psteiger/LocationFetcher/README.md

         LocationRequest.Provider.Network,
         LocationRequest.Provider.Fused
     )
-    requestLocationPermissions = true       // no effect if built with Context requestLocationSettingEnablement = true // no effect if built with Context debug = true
+    requestLocationPermissions = true    // no effect if built with Context requestEnableLocationSettings = true // no effect if built with Context debug = true
 }
 ```